fjmolinas/riot-firmwares/README.md

     ```
     $ python3 otaserver/main.py --http-port=8888 --coap-port=5683 --coap-host=[fd00:dead:beef::1] --debug
     ```

+The ota-server web page will be in: http://localhost:8888

 5. Flash the device with an coap application and recover EUI64, first 64 bytes of its link local IpV6 address: